klkurtz/howToPackage/README.md

 # howToPackage
-An interactive workshop introducing beginners to packages in R
+An interactive workshop together with my colleague Moritz Friedrich introducing beginners to packages in R.